ANTIFRAGILE SPEAKER SERIES

 We will get through this crisis.
 What will be areas of opportunity in a post-COVID-19 world?

 - James McQuivey is a Vice President and Principal Analyst at Forrester Research, a consumer behaviorist, and literally wrote the book on “Digital Disruption”

 - Jean Hammond is is an EdTech thought leader and the founder of LearnLaunch Accelerator

 Never ignore the opportunities that arise from a crisis.
 This session will focus on how to demonstrate brand leadership and gain market advantage in these times.

-- Chris Reitermann is the Chief Executive of The Ogilvy Group in Asia
+- Chris Reitermann is the chief executive of Ogilvy, Asia and Greater China

-- Allen Wang is the CEO of Babytree, China’s largest parenting website
+- Allen Wang is CEO of Babytree, China’s largest parenting website

 Learn from business leaders in China on how they innovated and led their businesses through the crisis and how they now lead the rebound.
 Brands will need to re-look at how fit they are for a post COVID-19 future that will be more digital and more purpose-led.